-After a three-year break from recording new material; Grammy award-winning rock band Stone Temple Pilots are back with their latest EP, High Rise released on October 8th, 2013 through their own independent label Play Pen LLC.
+After a three-year break from recording new material, Grammy award-winning rock band Stone Temple Pilots are back with their latest EP, High Rise, released on October 8th, 2013, through their own independent label Play Pen LLC.

-Featuring a different lineup from past releases; High Rise is the first recorded material with Linkin Park vocalist Chester Bennington at the helm, who joined the band in May 2013 after a highly publicized split with their original vocalist Scott Weiland earlier that year.
-While this was not the first time that members of Stone Temple Pilots have recorded music with another vocalist (the DeLeo brothers [sans STP drummer Eric Kretz] had previously collaborated with Filter vocalist Richard Patrick on the supergroup “Army of Anyone”), it marks the first time in the band’s 20 year history that another vocalist has assumed leadership roles in Stone Temple Pilots, making a huge change to the face of an already well-established band.
+Featuring a different lineup from past releases, High Rise is the first recorded material with Linkin Park vocalist Chester Bennington at the helm, who joined the band in May 2013 after a highly publicized split with their original vocalist Scott Weiland earlier that year.
+While this was not the first time that members of Stone Temple Pilots had recorded music with another vocalist (the DeLeo brothers [sans STP drummer Eric Kretz] had previously collaborated with Filter vocalist Richard Patrick on the supergroup “Army of Anyone”), it marks the first time in the band’s 20 year history that another vocalist has assumed leadership roles in Stone Temple Pilots, making a massive change to the face of an already well-established band.

-BONUS: Read our interview with Chester Bennington regarding his time with Stone Temple Pilots, here.
+BONUS: Read our interview with Chester Bennington regarding his time with Stone Temple Pilots here.